Abqaiq–Khurais attack: Market impacts

 Saudi Arabian officials stated that the attacks forced the shutdown of the facilities, cutting the country's oil production from 9.8 to about 4.1 million barrels of oil a day, losing 5.7 million barrels of oil a day or about 5% of global production.
 Initially, spokespeople stated that the plants were expected to return to their nominal capacity by 16 September 2019, and would use reserve oil to make up for the shortfall.
 However, other officials for the Saudi government estimated the time to restore full production would be "weeks, not days".

 The day after the attack, the Saudi stock market fell 2.3% in Sunday trading on 15 September.
 Commodities and stock markets as well as other financial indicators jumped on worldwide market openings on Monday, 16 September.
 Brent Crude oil futures prices surged almost 20 percent, the largest surge in the commodity's price since the 1990 Invasion of Kuwait.
-Other markets also saw impacts from concerns on the oil supply, including U.S. gasoline and heating oil, and the gold market.
-Impact to the U.S., which had doubled its oil production in the last decade and was now the world's largest producer, was expected to be immaterial.
+Other markets also saw impacts from concerns on the oil supply, including US gasoline and heating oil, and the gold market.
+Impact to the US, which had doubled its oil production in the last decade and was now the world's largest producer, was expected to be immaterial.

 By Tuesday, 17 September, Saudi Arabian officials from the energy ministry stated that the repairs to the Abqaiq facility will be much faster than originally anticipated.
 The Abqaiq facility was operating at 2 million barrels per day within 48 hours of the attack.
 The energy ministry said full production could be restored within two to three weeks, by the end of September.
 Further, the nation planned no reduction of current oil exports, and will use reserve storage to maintain the current levels.
 These announcements were seen to help calm markets, as oil market prices and other financial indicators dropped during trading on 17 September from the spike the previous day, though still remained at elevated levels which are expected to have impacts on prices across the globe.
 To expedite repairs, Aramco shipped in equipment from the United States and Europe.